ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 # Handling Normals

--   We have seen that normals behave differently from vectors in the specific case of scaling transformations.

--   However, the result we obtained is *general*: it is not only valid for scaling transformations, but for any invertible transformation $N$.
+-   Note that the result we obtained is *general*: it is not only valid for scaling transformations, but for **any** invertible transformation $N$.

 -   In numerical code, it is convenient to store both the matrix $N$ corresponding to a transformation and the transpose of its inverse $\left(N^{-1}\right)^t$ in a type (`struct`, `class`, `record`, etc.) that represents an invertible transformation: it uses more memory, but the calculations are faster.